What is explicit instruction teaching?

 Curriculum-relevant content and resources

 You can find videos demonstrating explicit teaching skills for school classrooms by searching for terms such as flipped lessons or featured channels.
 In the high school library, find videos on literacy or lab skills.
-For the elementary classroom, you can watch our literacy Miniclip, numeracy Miniclip or science Miniclip.
+For the elementary classroom, you can watch our literacy Miniclip, math Miniclip, or science Miniclip.
 Browse the free resources

 Opportunities to upskill